ErikaRoldanRoa/Eden_Model/README.md

 0 -- list of tuples
 1 -- Perseus
 ```
-And then you should give a name of a file:
+And then you should give a name of a file.
+Important: the file should be in the folder *files* inside the folder with the corresponding dimension, e.g. *5d/files*.
 ```
 Name of the file (for example, filename.txt):
 ```